edgelesssys/docs.edgeless.systems/marblerun/content/features/auto-injection.md

     marblerun/marbletype: voting-svc
 ```

-We use this label to map Kubernetes Pods to Marblerun Marbles.
+We use this label to map Kubernetes Pods to MarbleRun Marbles.
-When you deploy your application, Marblerun will read out this label's value, `voting-svc` in the example above.
+When you deploy your application, MarbleRun will read out this label's value, `voting-svc` in the example above.
 It will check the Marbles section of your manifest for an entry with the same name.
 If such entry is present in the manifest, the Pod is provided with the particular configuration for this Marble.
 If no such entry exists or a valid `marblerun/marbletype` label is missing, the Pod's creation is rejected.